vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 10
 70
 Wavelength (um)
-Figure 9.7: Atmospheric transmission/ab- sorption spectra [^55].
-The top panel shows solar input in red and infrared (thermal) ra- diation output in blue.
+Figure 9.7: Atmospheric transmission/absorption spectra [^55].
+The top panel shows solar input in red and infrared (thermal) radiation output in blue.
 The smooth curves are the theoretical blackbody Planck spectra at solar and terrestrial temperatures.
-Thus the smooth red curve represents the distri- bution of solar energy arriving at the top of Earth's atmosphere, while the solid red filled feature is what survives the path to the ground.
-The smooth blue curve (middle of the set of three) represents radiation from the ground, but only a small fraction (blue filled region) passes directly through the atmosphere-the rest absorbed by green- house gases.
+Thus the smooth red curve represents the distribution of solar energy arriving at the top of Earth's atmosphere, while the solid red filled feature is what survives the path to the ground.
+The smooth blue curve (middle of the set of three) represents radiation from the ground, but only a small fraction (blue filled region) passes directly through the atmosphere-the rest absorbed by greenhouse gases.
 The lower panels detail where light gets absorbed or scattered.
-Gray re- gions indicate absorption and scattering, so that white portions can be thought of as the transmitted part-often called "win- dows."
-Key contributors (greenhouse gases) are broken out in panels below the total ab- sorption panel.
-Notice that ozone blocks ultraviolet (UV), and Rayleigh scattering is what makes the sky blue-by being effec- tive at scattering blue light from the sun (blue is on the left side of the band labeled "Visible," while red is on the right).
+Gray regions indicate absorption and scattering, so that white portions can be thought of as the transmitted part-often called "windows."
+Key contributors (greenhouse gases) are broken out in panels below the total absorption panel.
+Notice that ozone blocks ultraviolet (UV), and Rayleigh scattering is what makes the sky blue-by being effective at scattering blue light from the sun (blue is on the left side of the band labeled "Visible," while red is on the right).
 Created by Robert Rohde. right side of the solid blue22 shape in Figure 9.7.
 As CO2 concentration in the atmosphere increases, this absorption feature gets wider, cutting deeper into the right edge of the escaping radiation (solid blue feature), allowing less radiation to escape.

 [^22]:... escaped radiation